silnrsi/unicode-resources/Plrd/documentation/source/utn_Plrd.md

 title: Representing Miao in Unicode - Unicode Technical Note (proposed draft)
 ---

+_Lorna Evans, SIL International_

+_This is a work in progress.
+Additional information is most welcome._

 - <a href="#over">Overview</a>
    - <a href="#store">Character storage</a>
    - <a href="#punct">Punctuation and Digits</a>